-A predominant use study is an engineer report which analyzes the cubic foot consumption of each individual natural gas meter or kilowatt-hour consumption of each electric meter.
-When high enough percentages of the electricity and/or natural gas are used in qualified processes, companies receive additional cost containment benefits via the utility sales tax exemption and refunds (where available).
+A predominant use study, also known as a utility study, is an engineer report which analyzes the cubic foot consumption of each individual natural gas meter or kilowatt-hour consumption of each electric meter.
+When high enough percentages of the electricity and/or natural gas are used in qualified processes, companies receive additional cost containment benefits by having the utility sales tax exemption instated and getting refunds back from taxes paid previously.
 The electricity, natural gas, or water sales tax exemption may include a full or a partial removal and refunding of State, City, County, MTA, and Special sales taxes.
 The utility sales tax exemption allowed will vary from State to State.

 - A description of each piece of equipment separated into exempt vs. non-exempt categories as determined by the associated State agencies.

-- Processing and non-processing function for equipment having dual usage.
+- Processing and non-processing functions for equipment having dual usage.